org-arl/VirtualAcousticOcean.jl/README.md

 ### Extending / Contributing

 While the Virtual Acoustic Ocean currently only supports the Grogu real-time streaming protocol, the code is designed to easily allow users to implement their own streaming protocols.
-If you implement a standard protocol that you feel may be useful to others, please do consider contributing the implementation back to this repository via a pull request.
+If you implement a standard protocol that you feel may be useful to others, please do consider contributing the implementation back to this repository via a pull request (PR).

 To implement a new protocol, create a new data type (e.g. `MyProtocol`) and support the following API:
 ```julia